BenLauwens/Gutenberg/test/chapter07.md

 	For ``t=0`` the curve is at ``\left(0,0\right)``, but for ``t=\pm\sqrt 3`` the curve is at ``\left(0,3\right)``.
 The selfintersection occurs because the curve passes through the same point for two different values of the parameter.

-	According to the defintion, a parametric curve always involves a particular set of parametric equations; it is not just a set of points in the plane.
+According to the definition, a parametric curve always involves a particular set of parametric equations; it is not just a set of points in the plane.
 When we are interested in considering a curve solely as a set of points (a geometric object), we need not be concerned with any particular pair of parametric equations representing that curve.
 In this case we call the curve simply a *plane curve*.

 !!! definition